kyythane/svelte-reactive-dnd/docs/DropList.md

 ```

 If `placement` is undefined, it will default to `before`.
+If `scrollIntoView` is undefined, it will default to `false`.
+When enabling `scrollIntoView`, you may also want to `disableScrollOnDrag`.
 Providing an implementation for `overrideDropPosition` can be useful if you are doing drag and drop on sorted lists.

 ### - disableScrollOnDrag